-Every now and then I get asked the same question so I decided to write a quick explanation about it.
+Occasionally, we get get asked about that, so we decided to write a quick explanation about it.

-If you make a simple algebraic calculations, then you’ll quickly come to the conclusion that if 1 gram makes 1 liter of yogurt, then 10 grams should make 10 liters of yogurt, right?
+To start with, if you go ahead and make a simple algebraic calculation, then you would quickly come to the same conclusion as the one above — if 1 gram makes 1 liter of yogurt, then 10 grams should make 10 liters of yogurt, right?

 The confusion comes from the assumption that the quantity of starter required to make yogurt is a linear function to the quantity of yogurt that it makes.
 While actually it is much closer to an exponential function.